QubesOS/qubes-doc/developer/debugging/automated-tests.rst

 - Ask the maintainer to allow your account to assign labels
 - Only the maintainer can create labels, unless given individually on a per repository basis

-Click the top most search box and use the following query with the label you want to add to your PR: ``org:QubesOS is:pr is:open label:openqa-group-1``.
+Click the top most search box on `Github <https://github.com>`__ and use the following query with the label you want to add to your PR: ``org:QubesOS is:pr is:open label:openqa-group-1``.
 If the label is already used, choose another label.
 If there are no ``openqa-*`` label, either wait or ask the maintainer to add more labels to each desired repository.

 Comment on Github